So you want to get rid of your old R12 AC system and be able to fill it with R134A?

 - Fill the compressor with the R134A & Oil

-And that is it.
-Considering there are no leaks in your system, you are good to go.
-But it’s best to check for leaks while and directly after you have filled the system to save time and money in the process.
+And that’s all.
+If there are no leaks in your system, you’re good to go.
+But it’s best to check for leaks during and immediately after you fill the system to save time and money.